 Tower lobbies can heat-load refrigerators faster than inland campuses—building type belongs in trial notes on the South Florida overview so ice and milk intervals match afternoon sun, not a generic coastal template from another state.

-Whole-bean equipment grinds per cup, steams real milk, and stays on weekly or biweekly service tuned to measured usage.
+Break Coffee Co. whole-bean equipment grinds per cup, steams real milk, and stays on weekly or biweekly service tuned to measured usage.
 Cup-based billing shows pours instead of per-seat lines leadership cannot defend when humidity changes discard rates.

 Ice bin hygiene when shared pantries see mixed crews